Consistent circuits for indefinite causal order: Examples of constructing processes with indefinite causal order

 \subsubsection{The routed graph}

 To begin with, we write down a routed graph from which the Grenoble process, amongst others, can be constructed.
-This graph is given in Figure \ref{fig:grenoble_routedgraph}, again using a global index constraint.
+This graph is given in Figure \ref{fig:grenoble_routedgraph}, again using global index constraints.

 For each arrow, the sector corresponding to all of its indices being equal to zero is a one-dimensional sector.
 The global index constraint (in particular, the floating equation $l+m+n=1$), imposes a route at the node $P$ that forces exactly one of the outgoing indices to equal 1, depicted in Figure \ref{fig:grenoblepast}.
 The route at the $F$ node is just the time-reverse of the route at the Past.
 The global index constraint also gives rise to a route at $A$ depicted in Figure \ref{fig:grenoble route}.
 The routes at $B$ and $C$ are closely analogous.